-Youtube has not only moved the bar downward in terms of the quality of video production; it has entirely validated poor production values for most people.
-That’s what happens when any little boy or girl can grow up to be a Youtube star.
+YouTube has not only lowered expectations for quality video production, it has entirely validated low quality production for most people.
+That’s what happens when any little boy or girl can grow up to be a YouTube star.
 Should you use low quality video to represent your company?
-No. The commercial bar hasn’t moved so much; people still expect your brand to have a certain sparkle and clarity before they trust it.
+No. The commercial bar hasn’t moved so much.
+People still expect your brand to have a certain sparkle and clarity before they trust it.

 If you have the budget, hire a professional.
 Again, it doesn’t have to be costly.
-US Logo’s RocketCinema, low-cost video production gives you access to movie-quality production tools and crew for a couple hundred dollars per video.
+US Logo’s RocketCinema offers low-cost video production with access to movie-quality production tools and crew for a couple hundred dollars per video.
 If you’re within driving distance of US Logo in South Central Kansas, this option can really put you ahead of competitors.

-Youtube channel and video optimization centers around the use of keywords.
-As smart as Google search algorithms are, they can’t “read” what’s in a video, so you have to add your keywords (the same keywords you use on your website) to your channel description.
+YouTube channel and video optimization centers around the use of keywords.
+As smart as Google search algorithms are, they can’t “read” what’s in a video.
+You have to add your keywords – the same keywords you use on your website – to your channel description.
 This is editable by hovering over the default description below your channel banner and clicking on the pencil.
 Use a couple of sentences or a paragraph to describe your company and the content you’ll be featuring on your channel.
 Use your keywords in this description.

 Contact US Logo for help with this.

-When you upload a video, as covered above, use the form fields provided to describe your video, and do some mild promotion of your company.
-Add a link to a page on your website related to the video topic in the description, and be sure to use that page’s main keyword in the video’s title and description.
+When you upload a video, use the form fields provided to describe your video and do some mild promotion of your company.
+Add a link to a page on your website related to the video topic in the description.
+Be sure to use that page’s main keyword in the video’s title and description.

-Add tags, beginning with the same, main keyword, then add more general keywords for your business, including geographic information like “Wichita KS,” “South Central Kansas,” etc.
+Add tags, the main keyword, and then add more general keywords for your business.
+These include geographic information like “Wichita KS,” “South Central Kansas,” etc.

 These words will attract Google’s bots, then they will follow the link you placed back to the landing page on your site, boosting its SEO mojo.